pleportz/postgresql-sandbox/README.md

 ### Method 1 - using ILIKE

-`SELECT COUNT(*) FROM book WHERE title ILIKE '%lent%' OR author ILIKE '%lent%' OR editor ILIKE '%lent%' OR category ILIKE '%lent%';` -> 22 results

-`SELECT title, author, editor, category, "lendingNumber2017" FROM book WHERE title ILIKE '%lent%' OR author ILIKE '%lent%' OR editor ILIKE '%lent%' OR category ILIKE '%lent%';`
+`SELECT title, author, editor, category, "lendingNumber2017" FROM book WHERE title ILIKE '%lent%' OR author ILIKE '%lent%' OR editor ILIKE '%lent%' OR category ILIKE '%lent%';` -> 22 results

-Average timing on 10 tries: 33,887 ms
+Average timing of 1 request (10 tries): **33,887 ms**

 ### Method 2 - using full text search

 Advantages:

+* Language specific semantic help: searching for the word "fox" will match the words "fox", "foxes" but not "foxtrot" (because "foxes" gets normalized as "fox" by `to_tsvector` but "foxtrot" does not)
 * results ranking by relevance